kcp-dev/kcp/docs/workspaces.md

 The root workspace is the only one that holds WorkspaceShard objects.
-WorkspaceShards are used to schedule a new ClusterWorkspace to, i.e. to select in which etcd the ClusterWorkspace is to be persisted.
+WorkspaceShards are used to schedule a new ClusterWorkspace to, i.e. to select in which etcd the cluster workspace content is to be persisted.

 ## System Workspaces

 System workspaces are local to a shard and are named in the pattern `system:<system-workspace-name>`.

+They are only accessible to a shard-local admin user and there is neither a definition via a ClusterWorkspace nor any per-request check for workspace existence.

-They are only accessible to a shard-local admin user, and there is neither a definition via a ClusterWorkspace, nor is there any validation of requests that thet system workspace exists.
+System workspace are only accessible to a shard-local admin user, and there is neither a definition via a ClusterWorkspace, nor is there any validation of requests that the system workspace exists.

 The `system:admin` system workspace is special as it is also accessible through `/` of the shard, and at `/cluster/system:admin` at the same time.